abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 ### Step 1 - (Creating the Domain Entities)

-We can create a folder-structure under the `BookStore.Domain` project an in the image below.
+We can create a folder-structure under the `BookStore.Domain` project like in the image below.

 ![Domain-Layer-Folder-Structure](./domain-file-structure.png)